dwyl/learn-dart/README.md

 ## `Dart` Syntax:

 Syntax defines a set of rules for writing programs.
-Every language specification defines its own syntax.
-A `Dart` program is composed of −
+A `Dart` program is composed of:

-- Variables and Operators
++ Variables and Operators
-- Classes
++ Classes
-- Functions
++ Functions
-- Expressions and Programming Constructs
++ Expressions and Programming Constructs
-- Decision Making and Looping Constructs
++ Decision Making and Looping Constructs
-- Comments
++ Comments
-- Libraries and Packages
++ Libraries and Packages

 ### Variables